 - a.
 The Company is involved in a legal case on land for environmental issues.
 The same is pending with the Writ Court and scheduled for hearings shortly.
 After considering the circumstances and legal advice received the management believes that this case will not adversely affect its financial statements. - b.
-The Company received tax demands from the Income tax authorities, arising on disallowance of business loss due to noncommencement of business for the fiscal years ended 31 March 2012, 31 March 2013 and 31 March 2014.
+The Company received tax demands from the Income tax authorities, arising on disallowance of business loss due to non-commencement of business for the fiscal years ended 31 March 2012, 31 March 2013 and 31 March 2014.
 The Company is contesting the above demands and considering the facts and nature of disallowances the management believes that the final outcome of the disputes should be in favour of the Company and will not have any material adverse effect on the financial position and results of operations.

-31 March 2019 31 March 2020 B. Financial guarantees Guarantee given by the company on behalf of joint venture (refer note 33) 400 00 400.00
+B. Financial guarantees

+Guarantee given by the company on behalf of joint venture (refer note 33) Guarantee given by the company on behalf of Fellow Subsidiary (refer note 33)

+31 March 2021 31 March 2020

+400.00 400.00

+500.00